Inzhenerka/docs.getdbt.tech/website/docs/reference/parsing.md

 When partial parsing is enabled, dbt may occasionally fail or incorrectly parse the project causing:
 - Nodes (for example, models, sources) to not be found.
-- Configuration to be set incorrectly (e.g. different to what is defined in a model's schema.yml file).
+- Configurations to be set incorrectly (for example, different from what is defined in a model's `schema.yml` file).

 If you ever get into this state, you can trigger a full re-parse by running the dbt command with `--no-partial-parse` or by deleting the `target/partial_parse.msgpack` file (e.g. by running `dbt clean`).
 You can disable partial parsing and entirely by setting the `PARTIAL_PARSE` global config to `false`.